Spotting signs of child sexual abuse

 People who sexually abuse children can be adult, adolescent or a child themselves.

-Most abusers are male but females sometimes abuse children too.
+Most abusers are male, but females sometimes abuse children too.

-Forty percent of child sexual abuse is carried out by other, usually older, children or young people.
+Around a third of child sexual abuse is carried out by other, usually older, children or young people.

-Boys are more likely to be abused outside the home, for example, at leisure and sports clubs.
+Sexual abuse can sometimes happen outside the home, for example, at leisure and sports clubs.

 You may notice that an abuser gives a child special treatment, offering them gifts, treats and outings.
 They may seek out opportunities to be alone with the child.